Executive and Residential Programs

 The Niagara Airbus offers Shuttle Transfers to and from Toronto’s Pearson and Buffalo Niagara’s International Airports and can drop you off right at the facility front doors.
-If you book on-line you can get a 10% discount for Airport transfers.
 The Niagara Airbus website is www.niagaraairbus.com.

 Another option is the Falls Livery & Taxi.
 They can offer private cars for transport to and from the airport as well.
 They can be reached at 905-356-4500.

 Average time to drive from Toronto to the Resort is an hour and a half*.
 Click here for a Google Map and directions.